That's It for the Other One

 "That's It for the Other One" is a song by American band the Grateful Dead.
 Released on the band's second studio album Anthem of the Sun, it is made up of four sections—"Cryptical Envelopment", "Quadlibet for Tenderfeet", "The Faster We Go, the Rounder We Get", and "We Leave the Castle".
-Like other tracks on the album, is a combination of studio and live performances mixed together to create the final product.
+Like other tracks on the album, "That's It for the Other One" is a combination of studio and live performances mixed together to create the final product.

 While the "We Leave the Castle" portion of the song was never performed live by the band, the first three sections were all featured in concert to differing extents.
 "Cryptical Envelopment", written and sung by Jerry Garcia, was performed from 1967 to 1971, when it was then dropped aside from a select few performances in 1985.
 "The Faster We Go, the Rounder We Get", written by Bill Kreutzmann and Bob Weir and sung by Weir, became one of the band's most frequently performed songs in concert (usually denoted as simply "The Other One").